Emily-Keymon/Belly-Button-Biodiversity-Analysis/README.md

 3. Built horizontal bar chart.
 4. Plotted horizontal bar chart.

-###
+###  Create Dashboard
 1. Displayed the sample metadata, i.e., an individual's demographic information.
 2. Selected a reference to the dropdown select element.
 3. Used the list of sample names to populate the select options.
 4. Used the first sample from the list to build the initial plots.
-5.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.

-6. Update all of the plots any time that a new sample is selected.
+5. Updated all the plots any time a new sample is selected.
+6. Initialized the dashboard.

 ---
 ## Results